Frequent Dating Q+A with Me!

 It's important to approach dating with intention and focus on your potential partner for traits that matter for long-term compatibility.
 This includes aligning on deeper values, worldviews, and communication skills.
 In a healthy relationship, both partners should work together to co-create a healthy culture rooted in shared values, personal growth, trust, and healthy communication.
 It means taking the time to work through conflicts in a constructive and resolution-focused way, rather than relying on fiery make-up sex

-Q: What are some of the red flags to look out for in a relationship?
+What are some of the red flags to look out for in a relationship?

 A: In a relationship, it's important to be aware of warning signs that could indicate trouble ahead.
-Some red flags to look out for include:

-Q: What are some tips for maintaining a healthy relationship?
+What are some tips for maintaining a healthy relationship?

 A: Maintaining a healthy relationship takes effort and commitment from both partners.
-Here are some tips to help you and your partner keep your relationship strong:

 By following these tips and putting in the effort to maintain a healthy relationship, you can help ensure that your relationship stays strong and fulfilling for years to come.

-Are we moving too fast?
+Are We Moving Too Fast?
 Dating and Relationship Timelines

-Q: What is a reasonable timeframe to date before marriage?
+What is a reasonable timeframe to date before marriage?

 A: There is NO right answer to this question.
 There's no magic number of months or years.
 A few things that DO matter for a successful marriage - basing your decision for who you choose as your life partner on sh*t that ACTUALLY matters for long-term love life compatibility.